meija1/heritage-housing-issues/README.md

 ## Business Requirements
 A client who has received an inheritance from a deceased great-grandfather located in Ames, Iowa, has requested to  help in maximising the sales price for the inherited properties.

-Although client has an excellent understanding of property prices in her own state and residential area, she fears that basing her estimates for property worth on her current knowledge might lead to inaccurate appraisals.
+Although the client has an excellent understanding of property prices in her own state and residential area, she fears that basing her estimates for property worth on her current knowledge might lead to inaccurate appraisals.
 What makes a house desirable and valuable where she comes from might not be the same in Ames, Iowa.
 She found a public dataset with house prices for Ames, Iowa, and has provided data for that.

 * 1 - The client is interested in discovering how the house attributes correlate with the sale price.
 Therefore, the client expects data visualisations of the correlated variables against the sale price to show that.
-* 2 - The client is interested in predicting the house sale price from her four inherited houses and any other house in Ames, Iowa.
+* 2 - The client is interested in predicting the house sale price for her four inherited houses and any other house in Ames, Iowa.

 ## CRISP-DM
 Cross-industry standard process for data mining followed the base process:

-1 - Buisness Understanding - Understanding the clients goals and what expectations from the model.
+1 - Buisness Understanding - Understanding the client's goals and expectations from the model.

-2 - Data Understanding - How the data works and meaning behind the variables.
+2 - Data Understanding - How the data works and the meaning behind the variables.

 3 - Data Preparation - Process the data using data cleaning and importing features to prepare the data for modeling.

 4 - Modeling - Model the data for business needs using algorithms and spliting data into train and test sets.

-5 - Evaluation - Evaluate the model if it meets the business standarts and evaluate it's performance.
+5 - Evaluation - Evaluate if the model meets the business standards and evaluate its performance.
 If it doesn't meet the requirements, start from step 1.

 6 - Deployment - Deploy a finished project and app if the client is happy with the model.

-## Hypothesis and validation
+## Hypothesis and Validation
-* 1: Sale Price for a house strongly correlates with the houses overall quality, meaning it could be the physical condition and/or social and physical environment.
+* 1: Sale Price for a house strongly correlates with the property's overall quality, meaning it could be the physical condition and/or social and physical environment.
   * How to validate: Data showed if the houses quality rating is higher, the house price is often high.
-* 2: Ground living area square feet, Garage area, Total square feet of basement area are strong indicators for machine learning model that these features increase the sale price of the house.
+* 2: Ground living area square feet, Garage area and Total square feet of basement area are strong indicators for machine learning model that these features increase the sale price of the house.
   * How to validate: Our correlation study confirms that these features are one of the highest in correlation with the sale price.